tarleb/jats-con-2022/paper.md

 For JOSS, however, we chose to use the alternative `<element-citation>` elements, which can be enabled via an pandoc option.
-This allows roundtrips from bib to JATS and back, should it ever be necessary.
+This allows round-trips from bib to JATS and back, should it ever be necessary.

 # Challenges